Yuppie-Cat/Yuppie-Cat.github.io/_pages/force-sensor-2025.md

 ## Research Background

-To sensorize our small hexapod robot, we propose some requirements on the force sensor.
+To sensorize the dactyl (foot tip) of our small hexapod robot, we propose some requirements on the force sensor.

 |Our Requirenment | Existing Sensors|
 |--------|------|